SwissDataScienceCenter/renku-gateway/helm-chart/README.rst

 Configuration
 -------------

-- `gitlabUrl` define the URL of a running GitLab instance (default: `http://gitlab.renku.build`)
+- `gitlab.url` define the URL of a running GitLab instance (default: `http://gitlab.renku.build`)
 - `keycloakUrl` define the URL of a running JupyterHub instance (default: `http://keycloak.renku.build:8080`)